saikotek/docs/pages/bare_metal_cloud/dedicated_servers/network_virtual_mac/guide.en-sg.md

 ## FAQ

-**What happens if I move a block with vMACs on a Gen 3 server that already has 32 vMACs?**
+- **What happens if I move a block with vMACs on a 3rd generation Advance server (powered by an EPYC 4004 Series processor) that already has 32 vMACs?**

 The block will not be moved.

-Example: if you try to move a block of 4 IPs with different vMACs attached on a server that already has 30 vMACs the block will not be moved because the total of vMACs would be greater than the 32 vMACs allowed
+Example: if you try to move a block of 4 IPs with different vMACs attached on a server that already has 30 vMACs the block will not be moved because the total of vMACs would be greater than the 32 vMACs allowed.

 ## Go further